Edge of Reality (song)

 "Edge of Reality" is a song first recorded by Elvis Presley as part of the soundtrack for his 1968 motion picture Live a Little, Love a Little, released to cinemas on October 23.

 In October or November 1968 it was released on a single (RCA Victor 47–9670) with "If I Can Dream" (from his soon to be released album Elvis, the soundtrack for the upcoming NBC TV comeback special) on the other side.
 The single was the first Presley record on the orange label.

-On December 1, 1970, the single "If I Can Dream" / "Edge of Reality" was re-released as part of RCA Victor's Gold Standard Series (together with 9 other Presley's singles).
+On December 1, 1970, the single "If I Can Dream" / "Edge of Reality" was re-released as part of RCA Victor's Gold Standard Series (together with nine other Presley singles).

 Writing and recording

 The song was written by Bernie Baum, Bill Giant, and Florence Kaye.

 Elvis Presley recorded it in March 1968.

+Tame Impala remix

+Tame Impala remixed this song for the Baz Luhrmann 2022 film Elvis and was included in the film's soundtrack.